LadyNaggaga/training-tutorials/content/efcore/getting-started/tutorial-database-reference.md

 # Database Reference
-Below are the tables and data that these tutorials work with.
+This document details the data contained within the example database used throughout this tutorial.

 ## Authors